Mount Wrangell

-Mount Wrangell, (Ahtna: K’ełt’aeni, or K’ełedi when erupting) is a massive shield volcano located in Wrangell-St. Elias National Park and Preserve in southeastern Alaska, United States.
+Mount Wrangell, (Ahtna: K’ełt’aeni, or Uk’ełedi when erupting) is a massive shield volcano located in Wrangell-St. Elias National Park and Preserve in southeastern Alaska, United States.
 The shield rises over 12000 ft above the Copper River to its southwest.
 Its volume is over 220 cumi, making it more than twice as massive as Mount Shasta in California, the largest stratovolcano by volume in the Cascades.
 It is part of the Wrangell Mountains as well as the Wrangell Volcanic Field, which extends for more than 250 km across Southcentral Alaska into the Yukon Territory in Canada, and has an eruptive history spanning the time from Pleistocene to Holocene.

 Description

 Modern Mount Wrangell, built upon the remnants of a mid-Pleistocene volcano, has an eruptive history spanning from 750,000 years ago to minor phreatic eruptions in 1884.
 The shield volcano features an ice-filled caldera 2.5 by 3.7 mi in diameter at the top of Wrangell's broad summit.
 The caldera was apparently formed by subsidence rather than large explosive eruptions.
 The caldera is in turn rimmed by three small craters, which often display fumarolic activity with steam plumes that can sometimes be seen from a distance.
 The main summit is on the north side of the caldera, while the west summit rises to 14013 ft.
 The summit region above 13000 ft in elevation is over 2 by 5 mi in size.
 A very large cinder cone, 13009 ft Mount Zanetti, rises nearly 1000 ft above the northwest flank of Wrangell and is the source of some lava flows.

 Mount Wrangell is almost entirely covered by an icefield that persists from year to year.
 The largest glacier on Wrangell is Nabesna Glacier, the source of the Nabesna River.
 Other glaciers on Mount Wrangell include Cheshnina Glacier, Chetaslina Glacier, Chichokna Glacier, Dadina Glacier and Copper Glacier.

 Wrangell was the first high volcano in the Wrangell range to be climbed.
 Its summit can be visited by ski-equipped airplane.